MaraSchulze/AdventOfCode-2024-Python/README.md

 You habe the chance to appear on the leaderboard if you have enough points: You get points if you are under the first 100 to solve the problem, the first gets 100, the second 99 and so on.
 A problem is unlocked at UTC-5 midnight.

+## More
+Every user has his/her own imput!
+You can see your own stats at https://adventofcode.com/2023/leaderboard/self.

 ## 2024 Edition
 The problem description of the 2024 problems:
 https://adventofcode.com/2024